What is an Order Book?

 Orders to buy at specific prices.
 Higher bids are filled first.
 Shown in green, represents buying demand in the market.

-Live Order Book
+Order Book Example

 Spread